MarekLorenz/scenario-modification-framework/README.md

 ## Prerequisites

 Make sure to have all needed packages listed in the `requirements.txt` installed in your environment.
+You can run `pip install -r requirements.txt`

 Fill in the `.env` with the environment variables from the `.env.sample`